veracode/Veracode-Community-Projects/README.md

 - [DefectDojo](https://github.com/DefectDojo/django-DefectDojo) - DefectDojo is an open-source application vulnerability correlation and security orchestration application.
 DefectDojo supports importing Veracode results.

+- [Veracode Archer](https://github.com/veracode/veracode-archer) - Script to export a Veracode Archer report file to disk.
+Usage: set on a timer and run daily or weekly, then import the results into RSA Archer.

 ## HMAC Signing libraries

 Projects in this category implement HMAC digest signing, which is required to use Veracode APIs that use a [Veracode ID and Key](https://help.veracode.com/reader/lsoDk5r2cv~YrwLQSI7lfw/Z70twkx761Oc2RjWUDAWFA).
 Also see the Postman and Insomnia examples in [API Testing Tools](#api-testing-tools).